guiltydogprods/guiltydogprods.github.io/cv.md

 **Contract Programmer: Switch Galaxy Ultra, Playstation Vita and PS4 (3.5 Months - Atomicom)**

 • Hired for an initial 3-week contract to refine and optimize track spline code.
-• Extended contract to assist with project completion due to proven contributions.
-• Focused on graphics-related tasks, including implementing Motion Blur and Bloom effects on PS4.
-• Developed and optimized shaders for Vita, PS4, and PC platforms.
+• Focused on graphics-related tasks, including implementing Motion Blur and Bloom effects on PS4 and Developed and optimized shaders for Vita, PS4, and PC platforms
+•
 **Contract Programmer: Joe Danger / Joe Danger 2, Playstation Vita (6 Months - Four Door Lemon)**

 • Led a 2-programmer team to port *Joe Danger* and *Joe Danger 2* to PlayStation Vita.
 • Contributed to all aspects of the port, including optimization and platform-specific adjustments.
-• Contract ended in February 2014 before project completion.

 ### Director / Lead Engineer, Spinning Head Software Ltd. Jan 2009 - May 2013

 • Delivered high-quality ports of PSP and PS3 games to platforms like Xperia Play and PlayStation Mobile.
 • Contributed to *Cosmic Clean Up* for PlayStation Mobile, utilizing Sony's GameEngine2D framework (based on Cocos2D).
-• Specialized in graphics optimization, touch interface development, and cross-platform engine adaptation.

 **Contract Programmer: Risen 2, PS3 (Wizarbox)**

 • Assisted Wizarbox with optimizing the rendering engine for the PS3 port of *Risen 2* over a 7-month period (December 2010 – July 2011).
 • Integrated Edge Geom into the existing runtime and tools codebases to enhance performance.

 **Solo Engineer: Flick Hockey, iOS & PlayStation Mobile.**

 • Designed and developed an original Air Hockey game with a 3D player’s-eye view, distinguishing it from the top-down Air Hockey games on the market.
 • Built a custom game engine in C, implementing rendering, physics/collision, networking, front-end systems, and audio.
-• Developed a Mac-based tool for converting .obj files into a custom model format optimized for iOS.
 • Created much of the game’s artwork personally, with additional assets contributed by collaborators.
 • Successfully ported the game to PlayStation Mobile using C#.